Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Adaptive rates of convergence for variance estimation

 \subsection{Adaptive estimation of the variance function with known mean to an approximation error}

-In this subsection, we focus on a practically relevant and analytically tractable scenario in which the mean function $g$ is assumed to be known up to an approximation error (for instance, via a needlet projection up to the maximal resolution $J_N$).
-We derive adaptive risk bounds for the variance estimator $V$ under this setup, carefully accounting for the squared-bias contribution arising from the mean approximation and its interaction with the variance estimation procedure.
-The rate obtained here is consistent with results established in the literature, for example \cite{CW08}.\\ In this case, in model~\eqref{eq:model} we assume $g\in B^{\alpha}_{\mu,q^{\prime}}$ to be known up to its effective resolution, in the sense that its contribution to the variance estimation error is negligible beyond the optimal truncation level $J_N$.
-Equivalently, $g^2$ may be replaced by its needlet projection onto scales $j \le J_N$, while $V\in B^{\beta}_{\rho,q^{\prime\prime}}$ is unknown and must be estimated.
-We define the empirical raw coefficients as
+In this subsection, we focus on a scenario in which the mean function $g$ is assumed to be known up to an approximation error (for instance, via a needlet projection up to the maximal resolution $J_N$).

+In this setup, we assume $g \in B^{\alpha}_{\rho,q^{\prime}}(\mathbb{S}^d)$ to be known up to its effective resolution, in the sense that its contribution to the variance estimation error is negligible beyond the optimal truncation level $J_N$.
+Under the uniform design assumption, we define the empirical raw coefficients up to scale $J_N$ as: